 Differences between Shredded and Flaked Coconut

 Since the coconut for both is grated coconut, the difference is the size.
 Well (and the most common answer), "it depends."
 Between brands, the size of the grated coconut can be so slight that you would not notice it.
-This is why we, as consumers are so confused.
+Therefore, we as consumers are so confused.

 So, the standard is that shredded is a narrower and thinner strip.
 At the same time, flakes are longer and wider.
 I try to find packaging that has a window so you can see the coconut when I am out shopping.